 When we’d been six months in Brazil already, we were asked to buy the boat now behind us by such a distance.
 No more would our little tent be our only home.

 As we motored into Puerto Williams following a four-week delivery, Gean looked around at the different vessels there.
 Some were familiar from his earlier visits, but one he’d seen elsewhere.
 He’d met its Belgian skipper in Argentina previously.

 Recalling this, Gean said: ‘What’s happened to it since?’
 The boat was in a dented and derelict state.

 This was the yacht we’d buy eventually, a steel yawl by Van de Stadt, built in the seventies.
 Its likely future was to be claimed by the navy when its papers expired shortly.
-We bought it from the skipper’s relatives before this could take place.
+We purchased it before this could take place.

 We called the boat after a Bowie tune, Space Oddity.

-When living in Puerto Williams following our purchase, we came across some unwanted puppies under a house.
-Though hesitant at their German Shepherd mother’s substantial size, we brought one back to our small boat to grow into a guard-doggy.
-The mother was known as Laika for the first animal in space, so her son’s named Zibby for another Soviet space-puppy.
-We hoped that their father had been of less than the mother’s size.
-Which doesn’t appear to have been the case…
+While living in Williams, and restoring and repairing, we came across some unwanted puppies under a house.
+Though hesitant at their German Shepherd mother’s size, we brought one aboard to grow into a guard-doggy.
+His mum was known as Laika after the first animal in space.
+Her son’s Zibby for another Soviet space-puppy.

-Zibby likes food, sticks, food, cuddles, and food, especially lettuce.
-And biting intruders, of course.
+Zibby’s fond of sticks, and food, and swimming, and food, including lettuce.
+And biting the burglars, of course.
 We hope.

 Born in Williams, same as Zibby, Nya became fourth crewmember six months subsequently, The local vet convinced us we had room for a really tiny kitty.
 Nya was a few weeks in age, weighing 60 grams at the time.
 She’s named for that old space-cat meme.